sassoftware/viya4-monitoring-kubernetes/logging/README.md

 ## <a name="lremove"></a>Remove Logging Components

-To remove all logging components, run the following command:
+To remove the logging components, run the following command:

 ```bash
 cd <viya4-monitoring-kubernetes repo directory>